 Our goal is to improve health and social care in England by making better use of technology, data and information.

-NHS Digital has been directed by NHS England to provide the NHS App and to include the services that can be accessed via the NHS App.
+NHS Digital has been directed by NHS England to provide the NHS account and to include the services that can be accessed via your NHS account.